maxwestphal/DTAmc/README.md

 DTAmc is an R package to perform statistical analysis for Diagnostic Test Accuracy (DTA) studies with co-primary endpoints sensitivity and specificity.
-In particular,
-it allows for multiplicity corrections when the diagnostic accuracy of multiple index tests (or candidate models) is investigated simultaneously.
+In particular, it allows for multiplicity corrections when the diagnostic accuracy of multiple index tests (or candidate prediction models) is investigated simultaneously.
 The implemented methods are also applicable in the extended case of more than two subpopulations of interest (i.e. multiclass classification problems).